paycoreio/docs/docs/connectors/mineexchange/index.md

 ### Step 2: Get credentials

 To connect Mine.Exchange, you need to know your **key to API authentication**.
+Also, it is worth clarifying with the manager which number you should use as the `account_send` (Mine.exchange internal account to send payouts).

 ## Connect Provider Account